arx/ArxLibertatis/README.md

 Where arx will look for data files and write config and save files depends on the operating system and environment - the full algorithm is described at http://arx.parpg.net/Data_directories

-To print all directories considered by arx run:
+To print all directories considered by arx, run

 `$ ./arx --list-dirs`